tonchis/git-pull-request/README.md

 Create a Pull Request (PR) in GitHub.

 OPTIONS:
    -h <branch>         Branch you want to PR.
 It has to exist in the remote.
-   -r <repo>           Repo where to PR.
+Default from "$ git symbolic-ref --short HEAD" -r <repo>           Repo where to PR.
 Default is picked up from "$ git remote -v" origin fetch url.
    -o <owner>          Owner of the repo.
 Default is picked up from "$ git remote -v" origin fetch url.
    -b <base>           Branch where you want your PR merged into.
 Default "master".